-- 92. Designated safeguarding leads will be expected to refresh their DSL training every two years.
-This will focus on identifying abuse, local reporting arrangements and disseminating training to school staff. - 93.
+- 95. Designated safeguarding leads will be expected to refresh their DSL training every two years.
+This will focus on identifying abuse, local reporting arrangements and disseminating training to school staff. - 96.
 All staff will participate in training on safeguarding on a regular basis and the school will ensure staff are aware of any safeguarding and child protection updates.
 The school will provide training to all existing staff at least once a year and all new staff during their induction (as outlined in the previous section).
-This training will focus on identifying and reporting abuse and neglect and safe working practices.
-Staff will be advised to maintain an attitude of 'it could happen here' where safeguarding is concerned. - 94.
-Awareness of Prevent should include: - an awareness and understanding of the Prevent agenda and their role within it - the ability to use existing expertise and professional judgement to recognise potentially vulnerable individuals who may be susceptible to messages of violence and radicalisation - the confidence to use a common sense-based response - the designated safeguarding lead will also be encouraged to undertake the Channel general awareness online training module as a supplementary source of support - 95.
-As part of the safeguarding training, staff and volunteers will be given a copy of the Safeguarding and Child Protection policy, Staff Code of Conduct, Social Media policy, Behaviour policy and the school's safeguarding response for children who go missing in education (Keeping children safe in education, DfE, 2020).
-All staff will sign to confirm they have received these documents and will and will adhere to the protocols set out (Appendix 5) - 96.
-Supply staff and other visitors will be given the school's visitor guide, which outlines core safeguarding measures. - 97.
-The proprietor should also have regard to the Teachers' Standards, which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils, including those with mental health needs. - 98.
+This training will focus on identifying and reporting abuse, neglect and exploitation and safe working practices.
+Staff will be advised to maintain an attitude of 'it could happen here' where safeguarding is concerned.
+All staff required to read at least part one of the Keeping Children safe in Education document annually and undertake quiz to show understanding.

+- 97. Awareness of Prevent should include: - an awareness and understanding of the Prevent agenda and their role within it - the ability to use existing expertise and professional judgement to recognise potentially susceptible individuals who may be susceptible to messages of violence and radicalisation - the confidence to use a common sense-based response - the designated safeguarding lead will also be encouraged to undertake the Channel general awareness online training module as a supplementary source of support, along with other staff members. - 98.
+As part of the safeguarding training, staff and volunteers will be given a copy of the Safeguarding and Child Protection policy, Staff Code of Conduct, Social Media policy, Behaviour policy and the school's safeguarding response for children who go missing in education (Keeping children safe in education, DfE, 2024).
+All staff will sign to confirm they have received these documents and will and will adhere to the protocols set out (Appendix 5) - 99.
+Supply staff and other visitors will be given the school's visitor guide, which outlines core safeguarding measures. - 100.
+The proprietor should also have regard to the Teachers' Standards, which set out the expectation that all teachers manage behaviour effectively to ensure a good and safe educational environment and requires teachers to have a clear understanding of the needs of all pupils, including those with mental health needs. - 101.
 Appropriate members of staff will undertake safer recruitment training.
 This will enable them to participate in the recruitment of staff.